casper-network/ceps/text/0027-disabling-bids.md

 If we are too eager with disabling bids, we could inadvertently punish honest validators just having network issues.
 This can be mitigated by adjusting the choice of the relevant constants, though.

-One important drawback of this approach is that the bids are only disabled once per era.
-This means that even if validators don't go offline at once, but enough of them become inactive during the span of an era, we will be left with no recourse but to wait until some of them come back online.
+One important drawback of this approach is that the bids are only disabled once per era and observe the `AUCTION_DELAY`.
+This means that even if validators don't go offline at once, but enough of them become inactive during the span of `AUCTION_DELAY` eras, we will be left with no recourse but to wait until some of them come back online.
+It would be tempting to remove the validator from the validator set starting at the next era in order to quicken the process, but that has security implications - it would modify the set of validators in already decided eras, so there would be a possibility of an attacker having some control over the sequence of the round leaders if we did that.

 ## Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives

-Since disabling the bids only once per era still runs a risk of stalling the network in case of multiple validators becoming inactive, it would be desirable to evict inactive validators more often, eg. once per block.
+Since disabling the bids only after `AUCTION_DELAY` eras still carries a risk of stalling the network in case of multiple validators becoming inactive, it would be desirable to evict inactive validators more quickly, eg. after one round.
 Unfortunately, there is no clear way of achieving this effect without making modifications having deeply reaching consequences, so this remains a future possibility for now.

 There is also another potential approach in regards to the precise mechanism of disabling bids.
 Instead of being removed entirely, the bid could be flagged as inactive, and the flag could be removed when the validator comes back online.
 However, this would open the network up to being exploited by "lazy validators", where a validator could go offline for large amounts of time, get disabled, then reenabled immediately when it comes back online.